Gaussian fluctuations for linear spectral statistics of large random covariance matrices: Introduction

-In Section \ref{section:main}, we establish the CLT for the trace of the resolvent
+In Section~\ref{sectionmain}, we establish the CLT for the trace of the resolvent

-In order to transfer the CLT from the resolvent to the linear statistics of the eigenvalues $ \mathrm{tr}\, f(\Sigma_n \Sigma_n^*)$, we will use (Dynkin-)Helffer-Sjöstrand's representation formula\footnote{In \cite[Notes of chap.
-8]{helffer-book-2013}, it is written {\em "This formula is due to Dynkin but was popularized by Helffer and Sjöstrand in the context of spectral theory, leading many authors to call it the Helffer-Sjöstrand formula"}.} for a function $f$ of class $C^{k+1}$ and with compact support \cite{dynkin-1972,helffer-sjostrand-1989}.
-Denote by $\Phi_k(f):\C^+\to \C$ the function:
+In order to transfer the CLT from the resolvent to the linear statistics of the eigenvalues $ \operatorname{tr} f(\Sigma_n \Sigma _n^*)$, we will use (Dynkin--)Helffer--Sj\"{o}strand's representation formula\footnote{In \cite{helffer-book-2013}, Notes of Chapter~8, it is written ``\textit{This formula is due to Dynkin but was popularized by Helffer and Sj\"{o}strand in the context of spectral theory, leading many authors to call it the Helffer--Sj\"{o}strand formula}.''} for a function $f$ of class $C^{k+1}$ and with compact support \cite {dynkin-1972,helffer-sjostrand-1989}.
+Denote by $\Phi_k(f):\mathbb {C}^+\to\mathbb{C}$ the function